bartekkozak/SchoolCommunity/client/README.md

-allow you to change the default 10 minute HTTP cache lifetime—then be aware that if you visit your production site, and then revisit again before `service-worker.js` has expired from your HTTP cache, you'll continue to get the previously cached assets from the service worker.
+allow you to change the default 10 minute HTTP cache lifetime—then be aware that if you visit your production site, and then revisit again before `service-worker.js` has expired from your HTTP cache, you'll continue to get the Previousiously cached assets from the service worker.
 If you have an immediate need to view your updated production deployment, performing a shift-refresh will temporarily disable the service worker and retrieve all assets from the network.